openAgile/CommitStream.Web/doc/v1_customer_setup.md

 * Go to [https://ci-server/job/Azure%20VM%20Instances%20Stopper/](https://ci-server/job/Azure%20VM%20Instances%20Stopper/)
 * Under **Build** modify the `Stop-AllAzureInstances @("sqlSandbox*","v1commitstream","VmTFS2013","v1cs-test")` by adding `,"v1cs-devopsheros"` to the list.

-For advanced scenarios, see the section **How to create a virtual machine to host EventStore from scratch** below.
+Now, continue to the next step to modify the IP address for your new clone.

 # Update IP address for a VM that has been rebooted or created from a clone

-When Azure restarts a Virtual Machine, you will need to login and change a file for EventStore in order for it to bind to the new IP address that Azure assigns to it.
+When Azure restarts a Virtual Machine or creates a new machine from a clone, you will need to login and change a file for EventStore in order for it to bind to the new IP address that Azure assigns to it.

 * From the Azure portal, select the virtual machine and **Start** it, then view its **Dashboard**
 * Take note of the `INTERNAL IP ADDRESS` value.
 For example: